Christopher Ryan (author): Career

 In 2010, Ryan and Cacilda Jethá published Sex at Dawn: The Prehistoric Origins of Modern Sexuality.
 The book examines the evolution of human mating systems, disputing what the authors see as the "standard narrative" of human sexual evolution.
 It contends that having multiple sexual partners was common and accepted in the environment of evolutionary adaptation, since, ostensibly, mobile, self-contained groups of hunter-gatherers were the norm for humans before agriculture led to high-population density.
 Before agriculture, according to the authors, sexual relations were promiscuous and paternity was not a concern, a dynamic similar to the mating system of bonobos, our most closely related primate.

 The book generated a great deal of publicity, while numerous scholars from related academic disciplines—such as anthropology, evolutionary psychology, primatology, biology, and sexology—were critical of its methodology and conclusions, although some have commended its arguments.

 In 2013, Ryan gave a TED talk titled "Are we designed to be sexual omnivores?"
 The same year, Psychology Today began hosting his blog.
 Ryan hosts a podcast called Tangentially Speaking with Dr. Christopher Ryan.

+In 2017, Ryan was featured in Monogamish, a documentary directed by Tao Ruspoli exploring contemporary attitudes toward monogamy, marriage, and alternative relationship structures within American society.

 In 2019, Ryan published the book Civilized to Death: What Was Lost on the Way to Modernity as well as the ebooks Tangentially Reading and Tangentially Talking Drugs, drawing material from his podcast.